ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 #### Semantics
 {: unnumbered}

-A descendant segment produces zero or more descendants of the input value.
+A descendant segment produces zero or more descendants of an input value.

-A descendant selector visits the input value and each of its descendants such that:
+For each node in the input nodelist, a descendant selector visits the input node and each of its descendants such that:

 * nodes of any array are visited in array order, and